 What are Mortgage Surplus Funds?

-If your lender has obtained a Final Judgment of Foreclosure, they will attempt to sell your home in a Sheriff Sale for an amount that will cover what you owe on the mortgage, plus any costs and fees, as long as the costs and fees were added to the Final Judgment.
+If your lender has obtained a Final Judgment of Foreclosure, they will attempt to sell your home at a Sheriff Sale and the money paid by the successful Bidder will be used to pay the lender.

 On the other hand, if the home is sold for less than the borrower owed, the remaining balance still owed is known as a deficiency.
 A lender can seek this amount from the borrower with a separate lawsuit, but this is not a common practice in New Jersey.